lief-project/LIEF/doc/sphinx/installation.rst

 :fa:`brands fa-python` Python
 -----------------------------

-Nightly Python wheels are uploaded for **each commit** on the main branch to an S3 bucket.
+Nightly Python wheels are uploaded to an S3 bucket for **each commit** on the main branch.
 They can be installed using:

 .. code-block:: console